theusaf/osu-cs492-weather-app/README.md

     The goal for this:
       When the user adds/updates their current location, save that to preferences as a jsonEncode string Load the string from preferences when the app is initialized and decode the string and map it to the UserLocation object

+### 2/27/24

+    Be sure to run:

+    flutter clean
+    flutter pub get

+    TODO:
+    There are todos in the new location_database.dart file.
+    We will also be adding new assets to the assets/sql folder.
+    These assets will need to be added to the pubspec.yaml file as well.

+    The primary goal for today's class is to get practice with using sqflite for persistence of data When a user adds a location, it should be added to the database as well.
+    When a user deletes a location, it should be deleted from the database.
+    The location rows should be called from the database during initState() and used to update the widget.locations list.
+    This should automatically populate saved locations.